Cheap Thrills for the

 Here are three fresh suggestions for you to spend the dog days of the season, all in North America.
 Since most of us have no tax-haven accounts to protect or offshore mansions to hide, so to avoid pesky inquiries about our personal wealth, we have to go for the jugular of the unvarnished entertainment, the raw sensations, the truly unexpected.
 Or as they say back home, the cheap seats.

-Up north, there’s a former prison with all the lack of amenities a growing number of Americans ‘enjoy’ these days, except that you may bring your own toilet paper and no one will hurt you at night.
+Up north, there’s a former prison with all the lack of amenities a growing number of Americans ‘enjoy’ these days, including one-ply toilet paper, except that no one may hurt you at night.
 Head down south to reenact the gruesome experience of illegal immigrants coming to the U.S. Or you can always choose to visit any of the continent’s dirtiest and worst-kept beaches.
 Bon Voyage.

 Or rather, not so fast.
 Let’s check our luggage first, and see whether we’re up to the task ahead.
 You know what that means: anywhere you go, you’ll need some cash.
 Perhaps one of those dozens of credit card offers you’ve been getting lately would come handy.
 We’re not saying anything, and if you quote us on that, we’ll deny it.